Advanced-computer-lab-2024/Rahhal/README.md

 ## Local Development

 In the project structure, each directory represents a separate **microservice**.
-After cloning the repo to your local machine, the first step is to go to each service directory and create a new `.env` file (if required).
-These `.env` files should contain all the necessary environment variables for the service to operate.
-You can find a `.env.example` file in each directory to guide you, which specifies the required variables along with brief descriptions.
+After cloning the repo, the first step is to navigate into each service directory and create a new `.env` file if required.
+You can find a `.env.example` file in each relevant directory to guide you; it specifies the necessary variables along with brief descriptions.

-> Services that do not have a `.env.example` file require no `.env` file to run locally.
+> By default, the Docker containers communicate with each other, the database instances, and the messaging queue through the Docker environment network.
+However, if you plan to host these containers on a service like Cloud Run, you will need to make sure you fill in the deployment environment variables, which can also be found in the `.env.example` files.

-After creating and populating the `.env` files, run the following command in the project’s root directory to build all the microservice Docker images and run the containers in the background:
+After creating and populating the necessary `.env` files, run the following command in the project’s root directory to build all microservice images and run the containers in the background:

 ```bash
 docker compose up -d
 ```

-Once all containers are up, you can check if they are running properly using `docker ps` and remove all containers using `docker compose down`.
 On the first run, this process may take some time since all images will be built from scratch.
-However, subsequent runs will be much faster as only the containers need to be started.

-Finally, you can open the client-side frontend locally in your browser at `http://localhost:5173` and monitor the Docker containers using **Docker Desktop**.
+However, subsequent runs will be much faster.
+Once the containers are up, you can check if they are running properly using `docker ps` or stop them all with `docker compose down`.
+The client-side frontend will be available locally at `http://localhost:5173`, and you can monitor the containers using **Docker Desktop**.

 <a id="usage"></a>